bookofproofs/bookofproofs.github.io/_sources/history/19th-century/franklin-fabian.md

 * In 1879 Franklin had been given an assistantship at Johns Hopkins and the assistantship was renewed for the academic year 1880-81.
 * We saw from the quote above that both Franklin and Ladd attended Sylvester's number theory course.
 * Franklin was about five years younger than Ladd but the two soon became close friends.
-* They married on 24 August 1882 and Franklin's wife took the name Christine Ladd-Franklin.
-* Within two years two children were born, although one died while an infant the other, Margaret Ladd Franklin (1884-1960), survived.
 * Let us return to Sylvester's number theory course which both Franklin and Ladd attended.
 * As he had done earlier, Franklin came up with a brilliant new idea about Sylvester's lectures.
 * This paper brought Franklin international acclaim.
 * Mr Halphen, one of our most eminent young mathematicians, who has just won the Academy's Grand Prix in mathematics, found Franklin's method so remarkable that he lectured on it in one of the most recent sessions of the Philomathic Society.
 * Please tell Mr Franklin that his talent is appreciated, as it deserves to be, by the mathematicians of the old world.
 * Franklin went on to publish many other papers, such as (with J J Sylvester) A Constructive Theory of Partitions, Arranged in Three Acts, an Interact and an Exodion (1882), (with P A MacMahon) Note on the Development of an Algebraic Fraction (1983/84), Proof of a Theorem of Tchebycheff's on Definite Integrals 91885), Two Proofs of Cauchy's Theorem (1887), Some Theorems Concerning the Centre of Gravity (1888), Note on the Double Periodicity of the Elliptic Functions (1889), Note on Induced Linear Substitutions (1894), and Note on Linear Differential Equations with Constant Coefficients (1897).
-* The professional mathematician, on noting a characteristic flash of genius or originality in one of Franklin's short papers, may well wish that he had not been so versatile nor so interested in politics or world affairs; but such wishes are idle.
 * Having been promoted to associate in 1882, associate professor in 1887 and professor in 1892, Franklin gave up his professorship in 1895 to begin the third of his three careers, namely as a journalist and author.

 Born 18 January 1853, Eger, Heves County, Hungary.
 Died 9 January 1939, New York, New York, USA.